nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/setting-up-your-javascript-environment.md

 In this part, you will set up your work environment: install Node.js on your system, install the Nuxeo JavaScript client and prepare a folder on your system in which you will save your JavaScript files.

-1. Install the Current version of [Node.js.](http://nodejs.org/#download)
+1. Install [Node.js.](http://nodejs.org/#download).
+The minimum required version is v6.5.0.

+    If you previously installed Node.js, you can check your version with the following command:
+    ```
+    $ node --version
+    ```
-2. Create a folder called&nbsp;`nuxeo_tutorial` on your computer.
+2. Create a folder called `nuxeo_tutorial` on your computer.
 3. Install the JavaScript Client package in that folder.

-    1.  &nbsp;Open a terminal and go that folder.
+    1. Open a terminal and go that folder.

         ```
-        $ cd nuxeo_tutorial
+        $ cd PATH/TO/nuxeo_tutorial
         ```

     2. Initiate the Node module and follow the steps displayed to generate the module `package.json` file.